 Jennifer Donaldson understands that most clients do not want to be involved in a lawsuit.
 She will work hard to persuade the insurance company to fairly compensate you for your injuries.

 In addition, she understands that when insurance companies are not fair, legal action is the only way for accident victims to obtain compensation to alleviate the financial burden a car accident places on them.

 Jennifer Donaldson is proud to represent clients throughout Colorado, including Boulder, Broomfield, Longmont, Lakewood, Arvada, Aurora, Thornton, Westminster, Centennial, and Littleton.
-She has represented accident victims in Denver County, Arapahoe County, Adams County, Jefferson County, and Boulder County.
+She has represented accident victims Denver County, Arapahoe County, Jefferson County, Boulder County, and Adams County.